 The next program begins in August 2018.
 For prerequisite information, please visit the Admissions Requirements page of our site.
 After all of your materials are received and processed, a personal interview or a telephone interview with an admissions representative may be required.
 If so, we will contact you to arrange a convenient time.

-1. Complete the online application and submit your $30 non-refundable application fee.
+1. Complete the online application and submit your $30 non-refundable application fee (credit card payments require an additional $7 processing fee).
 Much of the content required by the application is self-explanatory, but below are some special instructions/comments.
 Note that if you have previously been admitted to a graduate program at the University of Florida, you will not be required to complete all of these sections.

 - On page 3, under “Location” section, please select “Outreach Eng Management Program.”